Car Buying: Should You Buy Used, New, Leasing, or Borrowing?

 - If you take out a loan, loan payments are usually higher because you’re paying for the entire cost of the vehicle, plus interest, taxes, and fees.

 - That delicious new-car smell!
-If you lease, typically, you’ll be driving a newer, more reliable vehicle.
+If you decide in leasing a car, typically, you’ll be driving a newer, more reliable vehicle.

 - A small down payment (or not one at all) is the only down payment required.